The #1 Mindset Shift I Used to Finally Embrace Healthy Eating as a Lifestyle

 Don’t says I decided this and I’m confident in my decision.
 I choose health over convenience or momentary pleasure.
 Don’t feel sorry for me, be inspired by me!
 Because I have the power to choose, and I choose to live my BEST life — food allergies and all!

 It’s a simple mindset shift, literally one word different.
 But the ripple effect has been nothing short of amazing.
 I don’t feel guilty for not being able to eat the same foods as the rest of my family at Thanksgiving dinner.
 I don’t sulk in the corner of the room while everyone else enjoys dessert.
 I do bring my own meal, I do make my own dessert and I do proudly own the decision I’ve made to embrace healthy living as lifestyle — and I don’t hesitate to say “No, thank you.
-I don’t have [fill in the blank.]
+I don’t eat that.
 But thanks for asking.”

 PS I would love to hear what you think of this can’t —> don’t mindset shift and if it positively impacts your life & health eating journey, too!
 Come on over to Instagram + send me a DM @adrianna.bohrer and let me know — I can’t wait to hear from you!